tuanpmt/esp_mqtt/README.md

 The MQTT server will now run in the background and you can connect with any MQTT client.
 Your Arduino project might do other application logic in its loop.
 Let me know, if you need more available APIs to the broker from Adrduino code.

 # Using the Source Code
-The complete functionality is included in the mqtt directory and can be integrated into any NONOS SDK program ("make -f Makefile.orig lib" will build the mqtt code as a C library).
+The complete functionality is included in the mqtt directory and can be integrated into any NONOS SDK (or ESP Arduino) program ("make -f Makefile.orig lib" will build the mqtt code as a C library).
 The broker is started by simply including:

 ```c
 #include "mqtt_server.h"